equinor/appsec-fundamentals-secret-scanning/ex-03/readme.md

 ## Fine-tuning

 Most secret scanning tools will report quite a few false positives, and Trufflehog is no exception.
-It supports over 813 detectors, so false positives are to be expected.
+It supports over 810+ detectors, where most of them are defined by [regular expressions](https://en.wikipedia.org/wiki/Regular_expression), so false positives are to be expected.
 Tuning the scanners to meet your specific needs is often necessary.

 ### -- Now You ---